adelriosantiago/adelriosantiago-blog/design-consistency/eng.md

 On this post I would like to explain what I consider to be, the single most important factor while designing.
 But before I start, let me be clear about this: You are not getting advice from a professional.
 I am not a designer!
 I really enjoy designing both in 2D (mainly Inkscape and Illustrator among others) and 3D (Rhino, Blender, etc) but I could easily say that I’m really far from being a “qualified” designer.
 You have been warned!

-Consistency is the single most important factor while designing.
+In my opinion, consistency is the single most important factor while designing.
 Every time I see a just-graduate Graphic Designer mixing two completely different themes for a website mockup I kinda feel bad.

+Precense or absence of consistency can be noticed as soon as the second element is added to your design.
+Let's see some examples:

+[image with 3 icons, one with sharp edges, the other ones flat, rounded]

+Is it constent?
+No, it is not.
+The first two elements belong the Foundation icon set, which rounds most of the edges.
+The third element come from the Entypo icon set which uses sharp edges.
+You better use only foundation icons with round edges or change the first two to their Entypo equivalent.
+Don't do that and you end up with a really ugly design, that's it.
+Abundance of consistency or lack of it make the people say "this is a good design" or "this is a bad design".

+---

-I think that consistency -or harmony if you like- is not
+I think that consistency

 <blockquote>Agreement or harmony of parts or features to one another or a whole:  correspondence;
 specifically: ability to be asserted together without contradiction.